chromium/chromium/docs/gpu/pixel_wrangling.md

         how important it is to eliminate flakiness rather than hiding it.
     1. For failures of rendering_representative_perf_tests please refer to its [instructions on updating expectations][rendering_representative_perf_tests].
+    1. It's always better to have the CL reviewed properly, but for urgent suppressions when no reviewer is available, it is possible to rubber stamp the CL via adding `rubber-stamper@appspot.gserviceaccount.com` as your reviewer, in addition to the regular reviewer.
 1. For the remaining Gtest-style tests, use the [`DISABLED_` modifier][gtest-DISABLED] to suppress any failures if necessary.